How to ensure sufficient embedment of wall ties

 Contractors should always purchase the wall tie type specified, and in the length specified, by the project architect or engineer.
 Ancon is available to help both specifiers and contractors with the correct selection and specification of its wall ties.

 Before work commences on site

-Contractors are advised to double-check that the minimum recommended wall tie embedment depth (typically 62.5mm) can be achieved with the wall ties available on site and the wall construction about to be undertaken.
+Contractors are advised to double-check that the recommended wall tie embedment depth (typically designed at no less than 62.5mm) can be achieved with the wall ties available on site and the wall construction about to be undertaken.
 Raising issues with incorrect specification or product purchase at this stage could save time and money later down the line.